-Tax revenues are expected to increase by €31mn (3.5%).
-Personal income tax and surtax revenues are planned to increase by €29mn, while other taxes (such as the real property transfer tax or road motor vehicle tax) shall increase by €1.9mn.
+As per the enacted budget, tax revenues will increase by €31mn (3.5%).
+Personal income tax and surtax revenues shall increase by €29mn, while other taxes (such as the real property transfer tax or road motor vehicle tax) shall increase by €1.9mn.
 Pursuant to the Act on Financing Local and Regional Self-government Units, the City of Zagreb is entitled to the full amount of revenue from personal income tax and surtax collected on its territory.